Avocado Nutrition, Benefits, and Recipes

-So what are avocados and why do they deserve a spot on your next shopping list?
-Let’s take a closer look at the avocado nutrition profile and a few of the potential ways that this flavorful fruit can impact your health.
+So what exactly makes this vibrant green fruit so special and why does it deserve a spot on your shopping list?
+Let’s take a closer look at the avocado nutrition profile and a few of the potential ways that this powerful ingredient can impact your health.

 - Maluma